markos-aivazoglou/wavelet-diffusion/README.md

 ## Architecture Overview
 <img src="figures/wddpm-diffusion-new.png" alt="Architecture Overview" width="100%">

+*Figure 1: Overview of the Wavelet Diffusion Model (WDDM) architecture.
+The model operates in the wavelet domain, leveraging wavelet decomposition to reduce spatial redundancy and improve training efficiency.
+The denoising backbone can be a UNet or a KAN-based architecture, allowing for flexible and efficient generative modeling.*

 ## Samples

 <div align="center">
 <img src="figures/grid_cifar10_unet_32x32.png" alt="Generated Samples C10 UNET" width="70%">

-Figure 2: Uncurated list of samples from the `unet-cifar10-lvl1` model.
+*Figure 2: Uncurated list of samples from the `unet-cifar10-lvl1` model.*

 </div>